UdayMahajan1/UdayMahajan1/README.md

 - 🔭 I’m a third year student currently pursuing a degree in CSE(Data Science) at <a href="https://www.djsce.ac.in/">DJSCOE</a>

-- 🔭 I’m currently working at Kenmark Itan Solutions as a Node JS developer.<br>
+- 🔭 I’m currently working at <a href="https://www.linkedin.com/company/kenmarkitansolutions/?originalSubdomain=in">Kenmark Itan Solutions</a> as a Node JS developer.<br>

 - 🌱 I’m currently learning **Full Stack Web development** and looking to collaborate on **Full Stack projects**